Xakkusu/1_project_pilates/README.md

 - This section is subdivided into 4 parts for each course: a short description for the user of the course as well as a fitting picture of something similar to the course so the user gets a visual representation of the course as well
 - On larger screens when hovering over a course-image-box the box will have a dark border, a darker brownish background color and the font-color will be white.
-- Each course-image-box can be selected and will open a new tab to the course page to the according course that has been clicked.
+- The course-image-box's can be selected and will open a new tab to the according prices section on the courses page.
 - On smaller screens the images and text are ordered under one another and are hence responsive to different devices.
 - This section shows the user the main service the studio offers, the courses.
-Through visual effects and the linked parts the user could directly transfer to the section about the courses with further information about the courses.
+Through visual effects and the linked parts the user could directly transfer to the section about the courses with further information about them.

 #### Why Pilates Section
 <img src="docs/features/why-pilates-feature.html.png" alt="a brief text section of what pilates is" width="90%">